-regulation 4.4 refusing to grant authorised individual, Head of Legal Practice or Head of Finance and Administration status or granting such status subject to conditions or restrictions; regulation 4.6 refusing to vary or end a condition or restriction on a person's authorised individual.
-Head of Legal Practice or Head of Finance and Administration status, or varying the condition or restriction in terms other than those sought in the person's application; regulation 4.7e withdrawing authorised individual status; regulation 5.1 disqualifying a person from acting as a Head of Legal Practice or Head of Finance and Administration or from being a principal or employee of any licensed firm; regulation 5.4 refusing to order that a person's disqualification shall cease to be in force; regulation 6.8 objecting to the holding of a material interest or granting approval subject to conditions; regulation 6.15 objecting to a change in the holding of a material interest or granting approval subject to conditions; regulation 6.19 objecting to the continued holding of a material interest or imposing conditions on that holding; regulation 6.21 refusing to vary or end a condition on the holding of a material interest by a non- authorised person , or varying the condition in terms other than those sought in the person's application; regulation 8.4b refusing to grant legal services affiliate status; regulation 8.4c granting legal services affiliate status subject to conditions or restrictions regulation 8.5 refusing to vary or end a condition or restriction on a person's status as a legal services affiliate , or varying the condition or restriction in terms other than those sought in the person's application; regulation 8.6 withdrawing legal services affiliate status; and regulation 10.1 imposing restrictions or conditions on accreditation. review must be made in writing to ICAEW within 28 days of ected party of a decision made under: regulation 10.3 withdrawing an accredited legal services firm's accreditation: or regulation 10.4 suspending an accredited legal services firm's accreditation.
+- regulation 4.6 refusing to vary or end a condition or restriction on a person's authorised individual, Head of Legal Practice or Head of Finance and Administration status, or varying the condition or restriction in terms other than those sought in the person's application; withdrawing authorised individual status; regulation 4.7e disqualifying a person from acting as a Head of Legal Practice or Head regulation 5.1 of Finance and Administration or from being a principal or employee of any licensed firm; regulation 5.4 refusing to order that a person's disqualification shall cease to be in force: regulation 6.8 objecting to the holding of a material interest or granting approval subject to conditions; objecting to a change in the holding of a material interest or granting regulation 6.15 approval subject to conditions; regulation 6.19 objecting to the continued holding of a material interest or imposing conditions on that holding: refusing to vary or end a condition on the holding of a material interest regulation 6.21 by a non-authorised person, or varying the condition in terms other than those sought in the person's application; regulation 8.4b refusing to grant legal services affiliate status; granting legal services affiliate status subject to conditions or restrictions: regulation 8.4c refusing to vary or end a condition or restriction on a person's status regulation 8.5 as a legal services affiliate, or varying the condition or restriction in terms other than those sought in the person's application; regulation 8.6 withdrawing legal services affiliate status; and imposing restrictions or conditions on accreditation. regulation 10.1 An application for review must be made in writing to ICAEW within 28 days of - 11.2c An application for review must be made in writing to ICAEW within 28 days of service on the affected party of a decision made under: - regulation 10.3 withdrawing an accredited legal services firm's accreditation; or regulation 10.4 suspending an accredited legal services firm's accreditation. - 11.3 A meeting of the Review Committee will be arranged as soon as practicable after an affected party has applied under regulation 11.2b or 11.2c.
+The Review Committee will consider the matter afresh and will hear new material put forward by the affected party.
+The Review Committee may make any decision which ICAEW could have made. - 11.4 The Review Committee may require an affected party to contribute to the costs of the review.